LMH01/MGT2_Mod_Tool/README.md

 - **Settings**
     - If you wish to not use the automatically detected MGT2 folder you can select a folder manually.
     - Most spinners are locked and some features do only work on specific conditions to prevent problems.
 Disable the safety feaatures to circumvent this behaviour. **Do only do so if you know what you are doing!
 I WILL NOT TAKE ANY RESPONSIBILITY IF YOU BREAK SOMETHING!**
+    - It is possible to change the language of the tool.
+The german translations are currently wip.
 - **The Mad Games Tycoon 2 folder is set automatically**
     - When launching the application all Steam libraries are searched if they contain Mad Games Tycoon 2.
 If they don't a prompt is shown where the path can be entered.
 - **Miscellaneous**